benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

    email martus@benetech.org
 - If you have not selected the "Have Server Default On?" option under Server Settings, you will need to click the "Server On/Off" button at the top of the main Martus screen twice to turn on your server connection
+- In the Advanced Search screen, grid column fields from records sent by the secureApp prototype will have labels that include system tag content.
+- If you have deleted a record (so it is in your Trash folder), you will not see it in the Sync Manager.